 - Apply information assurance techniques such as testing, validation, verification, and certification within given information security evaluation contexts

 In past projects, students have had the opportunity to

 - Compare accounting systems for effectiveness and efficiency

-- Integrate tools and techniques using ACL
+- Integrate tools and techniques using ACL, IDEA, and Tableau

 - Develop cyber accounting initiatives